whatthehanan/JobScrapper/README.md

         node scrape.js

 ## Improvements:
-    - Regex expressions could have more accurate
+    - Regex expressions could have been more accurate
     - Try to use NLP techniques